UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 Responsibilities of campus sponsors (hereafter referred to as “sponsors”) are as follows:

 Athletic-Related Camps – Requests that involve sports camps, cheer and dance camps, etc., should begin the reservation process with the Department of Intercollegiate Athletics (DIA) at Texas State.
-The DIA liaison to the DHRL coordinator for Camps and Conferences will submit completed forms, as outlined in Section 04.02 a.
-The DIA liaison will be responsible for coordinating requests for usage of other non-housing-related support spaces (e.g., fields, gymnasiums, etc.).
+The DIA liaison will submit completed forms to the DHRL Conference Housing Services, as outlined in Section 04.02 a.
+The DIA liaison will be responsible for coordinating requests for the usage of other non-housing-related support spaces (e.g., fields, gymnasiums, etc.).

 The event planner will be responsible for completing all information requested on the form.
 The completed forms will be filed with DHRL a minimum number of days prior to the opening day of the event, as outlined in the contract.
 All requests received will be reviewed and confirmed by DHRL to determine space availability and final location assignment.

-The event planner will be responsible for providing a participant guarantee number, no less than 30 days prior to the event.
+The event planner will be responsible for providing a participant guarantee number no less than 30 days prior to the event.
 That guarantee number will be the minimum number used for billing purposes.
 An additional percentage of the final bed count will be added and prepared.
 Billing for the additional beds used will be based upon the original contracted per-bed dollar amount; any beds used above the amount set aside will be charged at an increased rate above the contracted per-bed dollar amount.
 In some cases, DHRL will not be able to accommodate last minute excessive participants; if that occurs, the event planner will be responsible for communicating with those participants for whom no space is available.

 The event planner is required to provide adequate supervision for all participants residing in university residence halls and apartments.
 The recommended ratios are one counselor per 10 students through age 12, one counselor per 15 students who are 13 years or older, or one counselor per 40 participants if the participants are adults.